chain4energy/c4e-chain/x/cfevesting/README.md

 Creates new continuous vesting account and sends token from creator account.

-`MsgCreateVestingPool` can be submitted by any token holder via a `MsgCreateVestingPool` transaction.
+`MsgCreateVestingAccount` can be submitted by any token holder via a `MsgCreateVestingAccount` transaction.

 ``` {.go}
 type MsgCreateVestingAccount struct {